 Borage is packed with macronutrients (protein, carbohydrates, fiber, and fats), vitamins (A, C, niacin, choline, thiamine, and riboflavin), minerals, and other plant compounds.11 Meanwhile, borage oil is loaded with healthful fatty acids, which sets it apart from other herbal oils.

-Borage oil is the richest natural source of gamma-linoleic acid or GLA (17 to 25 percent), followed by black currant oil (15 to 20 percent) and evening primrose oil (seven to 10 percent).
-12,13 GLA is an important polyunsaturated omega-6 fat that helps keep your skin and joints healthy.
+Borage oil is the richest natural source of gamma-linoleic acid or GLA (17 to 25 percent), followed by black currant oil (15 to 20 percent) and evening primrose oil (7 to 10 percent).12,13 GLA is an important polyunsaturated omega-6 fat that helps keep your skin and joints healthy.
 It is converted by your body into prostaglandins, which regulate your immune system and help fight inflammation.
 GLA can also suppress inflammatory responses by directly influencing inflammatory cells.14

 Another essential fatty acid found in borage oil is linoleic acid, which is converted into GLA in your body.
 This herbal oil is also rich in oleic, icosenoic, docosenoic, stearic, and palmitic fatty acid chains.